PGSSoft/ParallaxView/README.md

 ### Extension

-If `ParallaxView` and `ParallaxCollectionViewCell` don't feet to your needs you can use extension that can be used with any `UIView`.
+If `ParallaxView` and `ParallaxCollectionViewCell` don't fit to your needs you can use extension that can be used with any `UIView`.
 In many cases it can look like in this example:

 ```swift
 override func didUpdateFocusInContext(context: UIFocusUpdateContext, withAnimationCoordinator coordinator: UIFocusAnimationCoordinator) {